apache/carbondata-site/src/site/markdown/documentation.md

-## Deployment
+## Integration

-CarbonData can be integrated with popular Execution engines like [Spark](./quick-start-guide.md#spark) and [Presto](./quick-start-guide.md#presto).Refer to the [Installation and Configuration](./quick-start-guide.md##deployment-modes) section to understand all modes of Integrating CarbonData.
+CarbonData can be integrated with popular Execution engines like [Spark](./quick-start-guide.md#spark) and [Presto](./quick-start-guide.md#presto).Refer to the [Installation and Configuration](./quick-start-guide.md#integration) section to understand all modes of Integrating CarbonData.